-In order to measure the encapsulated drug amount, the delivery vehicle (nanoparticle) should be dissolved and non-covalent interactions between the drug and the delivery system should be broken.
+In order to measure the lipid composition, the delivery vehicle (nanoparticle) should be dissolved and non-covalent interactions should be broken.
 That is done in this SOP by dissolving the nanoparticles in a suitable solvent, commonly an organic solvent like methanol, acetonitrile, acetone, DMSO or halogenated solvents.

-Quantification of the drug in the solubilized state is performed by liquid chromatography coupled to tandem mass spectrometry (LC-MS/MS).
+Quantification of the lipids in the solubilized state is performed by liquid chromatography coupled to tandem mass spectrometry (LC-MS/MS).
 This ensures precise quantification with very high specificity as the compound of interest has to match all of the following criteria: